anshkarwasra/Ticketify/README.md

 Code Formatting: Ensure that your code is properly formatted and follows a consistent style (use tools like Prettier or ESLint if necessary).
 Documentation: Update the README or comments if your changes impact the documentation or functionality.
 Testing
+Contributors: Don't forget to add yourself on the `CONTRIBUTORS.md` file.
 Before submitting a pull request, ensure that all tests pass and that your changes do not break any existing functionality.
 If applicable, write new tests to cover your changes.

 ### Proof of Work